-Learning Outcomes Preparation By the end of the lesson, pupils 1.
-Write the text on the board (see will be able to: end of lesson).
-Demonstrate understanding of when and how to use the past continuous tense.
-2. Write the sentences on the board (see end of lesson).
-2. Distinguish between simple past and past continuous.
-Identify the past continuous in sentences.
-4. Use the past continuous correctly in speech and in writing.
-5. Use the past continuous in the negative, avoiding double negatives.
+- 1. Demonstrate understanding of when and how to use the past continuous tense. - 2.
+Distinguish between simple past and past continuous. - 3.
+Identify the past continuous in sentences. - 4.
+Use the past continuous correctly in speech and in writing. - 5.
+Use the past continuous in the negative, avoiding double negatives. - 6.
 Use the past continuous to ask and answer questions.